whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/new_project_on_create.md

 - organising project directories
 - preparing sample sheets and metadata
-- launching `nf-core/rnaseq`
-- recording provenance
-- producing outputs that are ready for downstream differential expression, splicing, and isoform-level analyses

-This workflow is designed so that:

-- the **repo stores the reusable pipeline structure, templates, and documentation**
-- each **CREATE project directory stores the live run-specific files**
+- preparing launch files
+- documenting references and run settings
+- keeping project setup reproducible and easy to understand

+This document focuses on **project setup and preparation**.

+It does **not** assume that the user is ready to launch a run immediately.

 ## Core principle

 For a new project:

+- start with `templates/`
+- follow the instructions in `docs/`
-- use files in `templates/` as the starting point
+- use `configs/` as reusable reference defaults
-- use `examples/` only as reference
+- consult `examples/` only as worked illustrations

-- do not start by copying and editing the Klim example directly
+Do **not** start by copying and modifying files inside `examples/`.

 ---

 ## 1. Prerequisites

-Before starting, make sure you have:
+Before setting up a new RNA-seq project, make sure you have:

 - access to CREATE
-- access to the White Lab project areas
+- access to the White Lab project storage areas
-- raw FASTQ files available on CREATE
-- the White Lab repo cloned or pulled on CREATE
+- access to the White Lab repository
-- reference FASTA and GTF paths confirmed
+- a clear project identifier
-- a clear project identifier and dataset identifier
+- a clear dataset identifier
+- confirmed locations of the FASTQ files
+- confirmed reference FASTA and GTF to be used for the project

 ---

 ## 2. Standard CREATE storage model

-White Lab uses the following storage model on CREATE:
+White Lab uses the following storage model on CREATE.

 ### Project scratch

-Use for active runs, work directories, logs, and outputs.
+Use for active project directories.

+Typical contents include:

+- `launch/`
+- `logs/`
+- `work/`
+- output directories created later

 Example:

 `/scratch/prj/bcn_whitema_rbp/<PROJECT_ID>`

 ### User scratch

-Use for Nextflow run state and caches.
+Use for user-specific Nextflow state and caches.

 Example:

-`/scratch/users/<USERNAME>/nextflow_runstate/<PROJECT_ID>`
+`/scratch/users/<USERNAME>/`

 ### Project RDS

-Use for selected validated outputs and archived reports.
+Use for selected validated outputs and archived reports later in the workflow.

 Example:

 `/rds/prj/bcn_whitema_rbp`

-See also:
+For more detail, see:

 - `docs/create_storage_model.md`

 ---